Aron-D/Aron-D/README.md

 ### Why hello there 👋

-- 🔭 I’m currently working on Netfish, a mimic of neflix
+- 🔭 I’m currently in intern. no coding to see here...
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning 9 to 5 working.
-- 📫 How to reach me: info@arondosti.com - www.arondosti.com
+- 📫 How to reach me: not
 - ⚡ Fun fact: Coding without stackoverflow is impossible.